BlokasLabs/pisound-docs/docs/troubleshooting.md

 ---
-description: Solutions to most common Pisound problems.
+description: Solutions to most common issues.
 ---

 # Troubleshooting

-## Verify That Pisound Is Detcted
+## Verify That Pisound Is Detected

 Once the system boots up, open a terminal (command) window and run:
 ```